| Title: | Covariate-Varying Networks |

 cvn |

-Object of classs 'CVN' |
+Object of class 'CVN' |

-Reduced CVN where Theta
+Reduced CVN where Theta, data and Sigma

 are removed

-implementation of the -update step.
+-update StepA C implementation of the -update step.
 We

 solve a generalized LASSO problem repeatedly for each of the